BlackJack-Cao/U-like-Networks-with-DSC/README.md

 ## Model Training

-The model training process for TTT-Unet also follows the same procedures as U-Mamba.
+The model training process for our models also follows the same procedures as U-Mamba.
 For data preparation and model training, please refer to the [U-Mamba repository](https://github.com/U-Mamba/U-Mamba).

 ## Inference